Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 \subsection{The Underlying Partition}

-\subparagraph*{Centers.} Pick a set $S\subset |V|$ of $r \eqdef \Theta(n^{2/3}\log n)$ vertices u.a.r.
+\subparagraph*{Centers.} Pick a set \(S \subset V\) by independently including each vertex \(v\) in $S$ with probability $n^{-1/3}\log n$, so that \(|S| = \Theta(n^{2/3}\log n)\) w.h.p.
 We shall refer to the vertices in $S$ as {\em centers}.
 For each vertex $v \in V$, its {\em center}, denoted by $c(v)$, is the center which is closest to $v$ amongst all centers (break ties between centers according to the id of the center).

 \subparagraph*{Voronoi cells.} The {\em Voronoi cell} of a vertex $v$, denoted by $\Vor(v)$, is the set of all vertices $u$ for which $c(u) = c(v)$.
 Additionally, we assign to each cell a random rank, so that there is a uniformly random total order on the cells; note carefully that the rank of a cell thus differs from the rank of its center (which is given by its identifier, which is not assigned randomly).
 We remark that we can determine the rank of the cell from the shared randomness and the cell's identifier, for which we simply use the identifier of its center.